yojoecapital/notes/CS-584 Machine Learning/4-Probability+Bias-Variance-Trade-Off.md

 ### Y continuous, X discrete

 - consider $P(Y|X=x)$ where $Y$ is *continuous* but $X$ is *discrete*
-- you will use separate probability density functions for each value of $x \in \bold X$
+- you will use separate probability density functions for each value of $x \in \bf X$

 ## Expectation